estevaocardoso/EconometricsII-FGV-EESP/README.md

-#Brief Presentation
+# Brief Presentation

-This repository is just a short compilation of the exercises and class activities made in the econometricsII class during the second quarter of the Phd in Economics at FGV-EESP.
+This repository is just a short compilation of the exercises and class activities made in the Econometrics II class during the second quarter of the PhD in Economics at FGV-EESP.